DiSSCo/dissco.github.io/HerbariumSheets/MeiseBGHerbariumSheets.md

 Two workflow lines were created: one for the major part of the project where an external company was hired for the image capture and data transcription, a second line for digitising the exceptions in house.

 ## Workflow
-These sections are used to add BPMN workflows.
-Text can also be included to help someone follow the workflow.
-Not all subheadings will be required for every workflow.\

 **Pre-Digitisation Curation**\
 There are two key tasks in the pre digitisation step at Meise Botanic Garden, both conducted in the herbarium rooms:
 1. pre-digitisation curation of the specimens